digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 Despite the similarities in name, foreign exchange swaps (or FX swaps) are quite different from currency swaps.
 An FX swap does not pay or receive interest rates.
 Instead, the two legs define an initial FX transaction and a final FX transaction.
-The required FX rates and transaction dates are predetermined between the counterparties.
+Each transaction requires an FX rate and a transaction date, which are predetermined between the counterparties.

 The FX transactions involve two currencies.
-In the swap template these are referred to as base currency and a foreign currency.
+In the swap template these are referred to as *base currency* and *foreign currency*.
 The convention is that the issuer pays the foreign currency in the initial transaction (and receives it in the final transaction).

 Here is an example of an USD vs EUR FX swap.
 First, we define the two cash instruments: